 What is Cyclotron?

-A cyclotron accelerates a charged particle beam using a high frequency alternating voltage which is applied between two hollow “D”-shaped sheet metal electrodes called “dees” inside a vacuum chamber.
+A cyclotron accelerates a charged particle beam using a high-frequency alternating voltage which is applied between two hollow “D”-shaped sheet metal electrodes called “dees” inside a vacuum chamber.

 The dees are placed face to face with a narrow gap between them, creating a cylindrical space within them for the particles to move.
-Then, the particles are injected into the centre of this space.
+Then, the particles are injected into the center of this space.
 The magnetic field causes the path of the particles to bend in a circle due to the Lorentz force perpendicular to their direction of motion.